RaulPPelaez/UAMMD/docs/Integrator/BrownianDynamics.rst

   * :code:`real temperature` Temperature of the solvent in units of energy.
 This is :math:`\kT` in the formulas.
   * :code:`real viscosity` Viscosity of the solvent.
-  * :code:`real hydrodynamicRadius` Hydrodynamic radius of the particles (same for all particles)*
+  * :code:`real hydrodynamicRadius` Hydrodynamic radius of the particles (same for all particles*)
   * :code:`real dt`  Time step
   * :code:`bool is2D = false` Set to true if the system is 2D

 \* If this parameter is not provided, the module will try to use the particle's radius as the hydrodynamic radius of each particle.
-If particle radius has not been allocated prior construction of EulerMaruyama it will fail.
+In the latter case, if particle radii has not been set in :ref:`ParticleData` prior to the construction of the module an error will be thrown.

 -----------------------------------------------------